bparanj/crystal/electronics/zettel/zener.md

    The Zener diode regulates voltage by allowing current to flow in reverse when the voltage exceeds the Zener breakdown voltage.

-    Think of a Zener diode as a pressure valve.
+    hink of a Zener diode as a pressure valve.
 It stays closed until the pressure reaches a critical level, at which point it opens to release the pressure and keep it from going too high.

    In a 5V circuit, a 5V Zener diode will block any reverse current until the voltage exceeds 5V.
 Once the voltage exceeds 5V, the diode conducts current to prevent the voltage from increasing further.

 2. What is the Zener breakdown voltage?

    The Zener breakdown voltage refers to the specific reverse voltage at which the Zener diode begins to conduct current.

    Imagine a dam that holds back water.
 The dam has a marked level.
 If water rises above this level, an overflow gate opens to let excess water pass.

    A 12V Zener diode only conducts when the reverse voltage reaches 12V.
 Below that, the diode acts like an insulator.

 3. How does a Zener diode differ from a regular diode?

    While regular diodes only allow current in one direction, Zener diodes also allow current in reverse once the Zener breakdown voltage gets reached.

    A regular diode functions like a one-way street; traffic can only move in one direction.
 A Zener diode is like a street where cars can go in reverse if they exceed a certain speed.

    If you place a regular diode and a Zener diode in the same circuit, the regular diode will block reverse current entirely.
 The Zener diode, however, allows reverse current when the voltage exceeds the Zener breakdown voltage.